XLSForm/xlsform.github.io/_sections/home-english.md

 ## Formulas

 Formulas are used in the constraint, relevant and calculation columns.
 You've already seen some examples in the and **Constraint** and **Relevant** sections above.
 Formulas allow you to add additional functionality and data quality measures to your forms.

 Formulas are composed of functions and operators (+,*,div,etc.).
-The full list of these can be found [here](http://www.w3schools.com/xml/xpath_operators.asp).
+A well-documented full list of operators and functions can be found in the [ODK documentation](https://docs.opendatakit.org/form-operators-functions/).
+For the technically inclined, the underlying XForms specification is the actual source document for the supported [functions](https://opendatakit.github.io/xforms-spec/#xpath-functions).

 ## Calculation